-Given the decision in Hall, strata corporations should conside revising their bylaws pertaining to alterations to strata lots and the common property.
+Given the decision in Hall, strata corporations should consider revising their bylaws pertaining to alterations to strata lots and the common property.
 Even referring to such things as "additions" and "improvements" may not be sufficient to capture all aspects of work that may be done to either of these.
 Broader wording may be required.
+In Zhang v.
+The Owners, Strata Plan BCS1115 2017 BCCRT 79 a bylaw which referred to "making an alteration or addition or doing a renovation or other work" was broad enough to capture the construction of an arbour in a back yard.

 Each strata corporation will need to consider the degree of control which it wishes to have with respect to changes to strata lots and to the common property.
 It may be that a much broader degree of control is desired over the latter.
 Bylaws may even need to be amended in order to address specific issues such as changes in flooring or the enclosing of balconies.